nogibjj/tinayiluo_Rust_CLI_Binary_With_SQLite/README.md

 To cap it off, the project produces an optimized Rust binary, which is available as a GitHub Actions artifact, ready for download.

-Here is my [video demo](https://youtu.be/vwk7wgY9qcU) showing a clear, concise walkthrough and demonstration of my CLI binary.
+Here is my [demo video](https://youtu.be/vwk7wgY9qcU) showing a clear, concise walkthrough and demonstration of my CLI binary.

 ### Workflow Overview